Integrate Feast with Astra DB Serverless

 feast apply

-Feast creates new tables in your namespace:
+Feast creates new tables in your keyspace:

 Deploying infrastructure for driver_hourly_stats